krohit27/SoftwareTestingProjects/README.md

 Author - Rohit Kalshetty

 # Software Testing Projects
-This repository contains a list of all the projects completed during my manual testing training.
+This repository contains a list of all the projects completed during my software testing training.
 The projects were completed using a combination of manual testing techniques and test management tools.

 ## Project List